Skip to main content

 Buying guide

-Why ADRIUM Writes 10-Year Parts and 10-Year Labor on Every HVAC Install
+Why ADRIUM Writes 10-Year Parts and 10-Year Labor (With an Active Maintenance Plan) on Every HVAC Install

 Most Bay Area HVAC contractors cap labor warranties at one or two years.
-ADRIUM writes ten years on labor and ten on parts for every install.
-Here is what that covers and why it changes the work.
+ADRIUM writes ten years on parts for every install, and two years standard on labor, extended to ten if you keep our maintenance plan active.
+Here is what that covers, what the maintenance plan involves, and why it changes the work.

 By May 21, 2026 4 min

 The labor warranty most Bay Area HVAC contractors hand you runs one or two years.
-On every system we install, ADRIUM writes ten years on labor and ten years on parts.
+On every system we install, ADRIUM writes ten years on parts, and two years on labor, standard, extended to ten if you keep our maintenance plan active, subject to contract terms.
 Customers ask why during the quote, usually with a little suspicion, so here is the full answer.

 Parts coverage is the easy half

-Almost every modern HVAC system already carries a ten-year manufacturer parts warranty on the big components: compressors, heat exchangers, control boards.
+Almost every modern HVAC system already carries a ten-year manufacturer parts warranty on the big components: compressors and heat exchangers (check your equipment’s warranty card for other components).
 If one of those fails inside the window, the manufacturer ships the replacement and the parts cost is zero.
 So when a shop advertises “ten years on parts,” they are quoting you coverage the factory already obligates them to honor.
 It costs the installer nothing to pass along.

 Labor is the part that sits on the contractor’s own books.
 We drive out under warranty, find the fault, pull the failed component, set the new one, recover and recharge refrigerant, then leak-test the system.
 Nobody reimburses us for those hours.
 That exposure is real, and it grows with every install we put in the ground.
 A shop doing several hundred systems a year on ten-year labor carries a decade of return visits as a standing liability.
 Capping labor at a year or two keeps that number predictable.
 I understand the logic.
 I just made a different call.